-In this post, we will learn about how to how to change the Color calibration, ClearType Text, Display Adapter, Text sizing, Screen Resolution, and other Display settings in Windows 11/10.
+In this post, we will learn how to change the Color calibration, ClearType Text, Display Adapter, Text sizing and other Display settings in Windows 11/10.

 It is very important to have the correct screen color, text and resolution settings on your Windows PC as it facilitates a better display of content and the clarity of images.
-Higher is the resolution, the sharper are the images and contents on your PC.
-While, Windows, however, has its own set default scaling settings and colors for each display in your PC, which are usually the best for your system, you can always adjust it according to your own preferences.
+Higher the resolution, the sharper the images and contents on your PC.
+While Windows, however, has its own set of default scaling settings and colors for each display on your PC, which are usually the best for your system, you can always adjust it according to your own preferences.

 Change Color Calibration in Windows 11/10

 You can calibrate your display.
 Windows provides you with a Display Color Calibration Wizard, which helps you set up your computer’s brightness, gamma, contrast & color settings easily.
 Using this wizard, you can improve the color on your display and make sure that the colors appear accurately, in Windows 11/10/8/7.